hyphanet/plugin-WebOfTrust/README.md

-While the repository for the officially shipped WoT binary is hosted on [Freenet's GitHub](https://github.com/freenet/plugin-WebOfTrust), you may consider to instead create your pull requests at [xor-freenet's repository](https://github.com/xor-freenet/plugin-WebOfTrust) to receive accelerated and extended review:
+While the repository for the officially shipped WoT binary is hosted on [Freenet's GitHub](https://github.com/freenet/plugin-WebOfTrust), you may consider to instead create your pull requests at [xor-freenet's repository](https://github.com/xor-freenet/plugin-WebOfTrust) to receive extended and accelerated review:
-He works on WoT about every second day, and wrote most of its code.
+He wrote most of WoT's code and works on it about every second day.
 Your code will still be submitted to the official Freenet developers by xor for inclusion in the main repository, filing pull requests to his repository first would just be for review purposes.